antosha-baboshin/rsschool-cv/cv.md

 * SMM;
 * banner advertising;
 * offline advertising.
-Also, my responsibilities include keeping and analyzing statistics of the online store, interaction with advertising agencies.
+/Also, my responsibilities include keeping and analyzing statistics of the online store, interaction with advertising agencies.
 In 2021, I entered RS-School courses in order to continue to develop and master the profession of a front-end developer.
 ###### Positive features:
 * self-development;